gu-fan/riv.vim/README.rst

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html

-It is for people either want to manage documents in a personal wiki , or writing documents with more html syntax support (than other markup language).
+It is for people either want to manage documents in a personal wiki, or writing documents with more html syntax support (than other markup language).

 And you may need to see the `markup syntax of ReST documents`__ first.